The credit spread curve. I: Fundamental concepts, fitting, par-adjusted spread, and expected return: Methods

-(the second expression being the forward hazard rate).
 It is necessary and sufficient for all three parameters to be positive, and they have a convenient interpretation: $a,b$ are respectively the forward hazard rates for $T\to0$, $T\to\infty$, and $c$ influences the shape of the curve between these limits.
 Typically $a<b$, resulting in an upward-sloping spread curve, but for dubious credits we will have the opposite.
 We suggest restricting the range of the time-scaling coefficient $c$ to $[0.05,0.2]$ (where $T$ is understood to be in years); in fact, little is lost by fixing $c$, thereby reducing the number of free parameters to two.
 The same idea is often used when calibrating the Nelson-Siegel model \cite{NelsonSiegel87}, which has one more degree of freedom than (\ref{eq:Q1}).

 A criticism of the above is that it cannot fit a humped forward hazard curve, as it has too few parameters.
 But parsimony confers two advantages: robustness and explainability.
 The need for robustness is amply demonstrated later on.
 The curve's shape is determined by two influences: the perceived credit quality of the issuer over different time horizons, and supply and demand in the market.
 It is unlikely that either can give rise to highly nuanced curves with subtle shapes (except as we have said for distressed credits): for one thing, there is simply too much uncertainty in the future profitability and leverage of the issuer.
 Our view is that in general anything more complex than a simple upward- or downward- sloping curve is likely to be overfitting.
 The results in \cite{Deventer12} show kinks for which no economic explanation is offered.